Do you have a strong opinion about English grammar and punctuation?

 This type of editing plays a deeper role in manuscript development and focuses primarily on helping an author develop an idea.

 This form of editing comes before or during the production of a manuscript and can apply to books, academic papers, articles, or research papers.

 A developmental editor might examine a piece in terms of its overall style, structure, plot, and characterization.

 This type of editing involves finding inconsistencies in written content.

-Think spelling, grammar, punctuation, terminology, jargon, and everything in between.
+Think of spelling, grammar, punctuation, terminology, jargon, and everything in between.

 The copyeditor focuses on enhancing the overall quality of the written content to improve readability.

 They typically make simple revisions to make sure the writing is clear and accurate, and free of grammatical errors.

 Also known as stylistic editing, this type of editing focuses more on stylistic changes.

 The line editor goes through the content line by line.
 They scrutinize every sentence, every paragraph, and every section to make sure the choice of words goes well with the content and tone.